top of page

 To prevent overheating, the top of this solar roof has a full-length vent that opens up to let that hot air rush up and out, thus cooling the entire house and preventing overheating.
 Extremely effective, without any exhaust fans.

-It also proved that black pipes laid within that same solar roof could heat water as effectively as the 5500-watt water heater.
+It also proved that black pipes laid within that same solar roof could heat water as effectively as the 5500-watt water heater that came with the Endless Pool!

 The Solviva Home Indoor Garden